 Master of Study is a Korean drama that follows the story of a group of students trying to get into a prestigious university.
 It is also about a lawyer, once a former bike gang member, who takes a position as a high school teacher.
 He ends up teaching a group of third-rate students who he has to get into prestigious Korean universities.
-However, he doesn’t just focus on their bad grades but also on improving their outlook in life.
-He focuses on one student and gradually gains his trust, and soon he ends up being the best student in the class.
+However, he doesn’t just focus on their bad grades but also on improving their outlook.
+He focuses on one student and gradually gains his trust, and soon he becomes the best student in the class.

 The drama focuses on the struggles and challenges that the students face as they try to prepare for their exams.
-It also explores the relationships between the students and their families, as well as the competition between the students.
-The drama is heartwarming and inspiring, and it will leave you rooting for the characters as they try to achieve their dreams.
+It also explores the relationships between the students and their families and the competition between the students.
+The drama is heartwarming and inspiring, leaving you rooting for the characters as they try to achieve their dreams.

 No. of Episodes: 16